Breastfeeding + Pumping

 Once the mixture is shapeable, use your hands to roll it into golf ball sized balls.
 I then refrigerate mine and pull them out when I want one!

-As much as I love preparing these for myself, these are an awesome porch drop off for another new mama you know and love.
+As much as I love preparing these for myself, these are also an awesome porch drop off for another new mama you know and love.
 That is my go-to ‘welcome baby’ treat for new postpartum mamas and I usually combine it with this soup or this salad (or both) depending on the weather.
 It’s such a simple way to say “hey, I know you’re in it, I’m proud of you, I’m here for you, and have a cookie.”
 I’d encourage you to consider doing this the next time a friend has a baby!

 What do you think?
 Have you tried them?
 If you make any fun modifications or additions, let me know in the comments! xx – Lo